newrelic/newrelic-telemetry-sdk-java/README.md

 #### `telemetry_components`
 This is additional components that are useful for using the SDK.
 It contains reference implementations for required components, implemented using standard open source libraries.
-The `telemetry_components` library is published under the maven coordinates:
+The `telemetry-components` library is published under the maven coordinates:

-`com.newrelic.telemetry:telemetry_components`
+`com.newrelic.telemetry:telemetry-components`

 #### `metrics_examples`
 Example code for using the metrics API.